Dedicated learners

 Adults, teenagers, and motivated younger students who want structured, regular tuition and are willing to practise between lessons.

-Students preparing for ABRSM or Trinity exams, from early grades through to advanced levels and diplomas.
+Students preparing for ABRSM or Trinity exams, from early grades through to Grade 8 and diploma level.

 Students who want to enjoy playing at home, learn music they care about, and develop a deeper relationship with the piano.